-Western Governors University helps students achieve their dreams for a degree and career success by providing a personal, flexible, and affordable education based upon real-world competencies.
+Western Governors University helps students achieve their dreams for a degree and career success by providing a personalized, flexible, and affordable education based upon real-world competencies.
 WGU takes an active interest in students' progress through their academic programs and requires students to make measurable advancement toward completion of their degree program each term.
 With this in mind, the university has established the following policies:

-On-Time Progress (OTP): Students completing a minimum of 12 competency units (CUs) at the undergraduate level, and 8 competency units at the graduate level, are considered to be making on-time progress toward graduation.
+On-Time Progress (OTP): Students completing within the term, a minimum of 12 competency units at the undergraduate level, and 8 competency units at the graduate level, are considered to be making on-time progress toward graduation.

 Lack of Progress: Within a term, undergraduate students who complete less than 3 competency units, and graduate students who complete less than 2 competency units, will be administratively withdrawn from the university at the end of the term.
-Additionally, students who are readmitted to the university and fail to complete the minimum requirements described above will be administratively withdrawn at the end of the term and will not be eligible for readmission.